todx0/chatbot/README.md

 - `botBehavior`: Set up desired bot behavior.
 - `isTelegramPremium`: If bot account have Telegram premium, setting this to true will allow the bot to automatically transcribe media messages.
+- `chatCommands`: Set to true or false to enable or disable particular commands.

+### Random reply
 - `randomReply`: This setting enables the bot to randomly reply to a message in chat.
 - `replyThreshold`: The minimum length of a sentence that triggers a random reply to avoid responding to very short messages.
 - `randomReplyPercent`: The percentage of random replies.
-For example, 0.3 means 30%.
-- `chatCommands`: Set to true or false to enable or disable particular commands.

 ### Commands
 - `/q` - Allows the user to ask the bot a question.
 Example: `/q how to avoid taxes?`